In this post we compare Minikube, MicroK8s and KinD as different approaches to build multi-node cluster locally.

 - On WSL2, Minikube doesn’t play well, regardless of driver.
 The hyperkit driver won’t work (it is designed for MacOS only).
 The kvm2 driver would require a KVM2 hypervisor.
 However, WSL2 itself is a VM on top of hypervisor, as explained here.
 If KVM2 driver works it would require nested virtualization so I doubt it will ever be supported.
 As for Docker on WSL2 as driver, Minikube has it as an experimental feature, and requires configuring cgroup to allow setting memory.
 I am not confident with it.

-To me, Minikube is the tool for MacOS.
+To me, Minikube is the tool for MacOS (I have Intel processor).
 On MacOS, we first need to install minikube and hyperkit with home brew.

 We can then start a kubernetes cluster, with minikube in a single command.
 I noticed a process on my MacBook called dnscrypt-proxy that conflicts with hyperkit DNS server when starting minikube.
 I had to remove dnscrypt-proxy (part of Cisco Umbrella Roaming Client) in order to get minikube to work, as this thread suggests.
 You can find out by running: